 Every year, VOA hosts a charity golf tournament to raise funds for our essential programs and services.
-This year's 2021 tournament will be held on Monday, September 13th at Locust Hill Country Club.
-Stay tuned for more information on registration and sponsorship opportunities.
+This year's 2023 tournament will be held on September 11th at Locust Hill Country Club and is presented by Lou & Lisa Fuchs.

 Serving Americas Most Vulnerable & Overlooked Populations